 Sports Massage Therapy

-At Massage Hope, we use the same modalities to treat you as we would with therapeutic massage (Myofascial Release, Trigger Point Therapy, Neuromuscular Therapy, Nerve Mobilization, Stretching); what makes sports massage different is an understanding of your sport, including how specific movement and force affect you.
+At Massage Hope, we use the same modalities to treat you as we would with therapeutic massage (Myofascial Release, Trigger Point Therapy, Neuromuscular Therapy, Nerve Mobilization, Stretching); what makes sports massage different is an understanding of your sport, including how specific movements and forces affect you.
 Your massage therapist will take the time to understand the body mechanics of your sport and how massage can best affect your performance.

 90 MINUTE SPORTS MASSAGE SESSION, $145

-For multiple areas of concern and extra time needed to work out sore muscles or developing tendinitis.
+For multiple areas of concern and extra time needed to work out sore muscles or developing tendonitis.

 120 MINUTE SPORTS MASSAGE SESSION, $210